 - slowed reflexes and responses

-- impaired decision-making and judgement
+- impaired decision-making and judgment

 - moodiness (such as irritability)